twiddlingbits/twr-wasm/docs/api/api-localization.md

 Setting arbitrary locales, such as "fr-FR" when the browser is defaulted to another locale, is not supported.

 ### Select the default locale
-To select the users default locale with C, use a call like this:
+To select the user's browser's default locale using the C language, and enable consistent utf-8 support, use a call like this:

 ~~~
 setlocale(LC_ALL, "")